Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 In subacute infections, the animal usually develops a fever, anorexia, vomiting, dehydration, and increased thirst.
 The dog may be reluctant to move due to muscle or kidney pain.
 Animals with liver involvement may develop icterus.
 Infected dogs with kidney or liver involvement may begin to show improvement in organ function after 2 to 3 weeks or they may develop chronic renal failure.

 Although Leptospira infection can be diagnosed by change in antibody titers, titers may be negative during the first 10 days of critical infection.
-Thus an alternative method is needed to provide a quick diagnosis of the disease at this stage.
 Molecular detection of PCR is rapid, highly sensitive and specific.
-It is especially suitable for quick diagnosis during the first days of infection.

 Utilities: